 Your exam scores act as certification to prove that you’ve reached a certain degree of competency in the Spanish language.

 When you pass a DELE exam, the certificate you receive never expires.
-So once you take a test and pass, you never need to do it again!

 The exams are separated into six levels:

 Levels A1 and A2 show an ability to communicate on general topics.
 Family, work, shopping and a few other common themes are part of these levels.

 Levels B1 and B2 deal with understanding texts and navigating situations that might occur when traveling.
 They test your writing skills on simple subjects.
 They also test your ability to express thoughts and opinions.